Abortion Rights Protests Spread Across the US | World

 US Supreme Court suspends constitutional right to abortion

-With the overthrow of Roe v.
-Wade, the United States returns to the pre-1973 situation, when each state was free to prohibit or authorize abortion.
+With the overthrow of Roe against Wade, the United States returns to the situation before 1973, when each state was free to prohibit or authorize abortion.

 Among 26 conservative states, most in the center and south of the country, such as Wyoming, Tennessee and South Carolina are ready to ban the practice altogether.